Isaac-Iskra/MLB-Machine-Learning-/README.md

 # NBA-Machine-Learning-
-An algorithm that looks at potential wins and loses for Major Leage Baseball.
+An algorithm that looks at potential wins and loses for the National Basketball Association.